 Although all coordinates in a dataset must refer to the same geodetic CRS, different Vertical Datums can be used for the depth component of a coordinate tuple.
 Therefore the vertical CRS can be repeated.
 For each vertical CRS a unique identifier is defined.
 Those identifiers will be used to indicate which Vertical CRS is used.

-The encoding of the Coordinate Reference System record will be demonstrated with the following examples.
-The example at Table 3 specifies a compound CRS.
+The encoding for the Coordinate Reference System record fields can be found at Annex B, clauses B-5.1.9 to B-5.1.12; and is demonstrated with the following examples.
+The example at Table 5-1 specifies a compound CRS.
 The first component is a 2D Geographic CRS (WGS84).
 The second component is a Vertical CRS for depth using the Vertical Datum: Lowest Astronomical Tide.

-Table 3 – Compound CRS (WGS84 and Lowest Astronomical Tide)
+Table 5-1 – Compound CRS (WGS84 and Lowest Astronomical Tide)